haoyang9688/POKMOL3D/README.md

 python run.py --config config.yml
 ```
 # Tips
 1. The "config.yml" file provides flexible settings for the benchmark study.
 The users can choose any combinations of metrics for evaluation.
-In Default, all metrics are recommended.
+By Default, all metrics are recommended.
 2. In the setting of Structural_3D, OPLS3 force field was set default for the preparation of minimized conformations as the ground-truth.
 An alternative selection is the MMFF force field.
-3. The setting of active_decover, default threshold is 0.6.
+3. As for the setting of active_decover, default molecular similarity threshold is 0.6.
 It can be changed to any value in the range from 0 to 1.0.
 4. For molecular docking, only Glide and AutoDock Vina are supported by our program.
 They should be installed individually.
 To be noted, the former one is integrated in Schrodinger, which is a commercial software.
 So, the users should be granted a license in advance.
-And you need to manually set the docking_receptor_path and ". in" file path in advance.
 5. For redocking, glide is the default method.
-You need to manually set the docking_receptor_path and ". in" file path in advance.
 Another option is the qvina program in AutoDock Vina.
 Particularly, if the Ligprep option is set as False, the input low-energy conformations of ligands for molecular docking should be prepared by the users before running POKMOL-3D.
 And, a path to the location of prepared ligands should be given.
 6. Like redocking, the same alternative options are provided for the evaluation of In_stu-Docking and RMSD metrics.
 Glide is the default method.
 7. 👇👇👇The protein and ligand files processed by Schrödinger software were placed in the Targets folder.
 # Evaluation models